The Great Jainism

 - Every soul has great devine power with infinite knowledge and perception.

-- Every soul is born as celestial, human and animal according to their karmas(activities)
+- Every soul takes birth as celestial, human and animal according to their karmas(activities)

 - Every soul is responsible for it's future status and architect of it's own life.